tomhaydenss/gofetch/README.md

 On the backend we are currently returning all of the appointments from the DB, we need to update this to only query for the relevant appointments.

 On the frontend we are displaying a list of appointments and have a dropdown to filter by the name of the doctor.
-We want these appointments to be displayed in date/time order and to update the dropdown so that it only shows the selected doctor's appointments.
+We want these appointments to be displayed in date/time order and to update the app so that it only shows the selected doctor's appointments.

 ![Coding Test](https://user-images.githubusercontent.com/8868192/147288968-99123785-fe4c-460c-939c-5e679b33097c.png)